 Other departments on campus now talk about relationship issues as part of their normal programs.
 The Pepperdine community is becoming more focused on relationships and more aware of the need to work intentionally toward making them healthy.
 We've seen amazing transformation, healing, and redemption in the lives of students.

-The Center's ability and willingness to go where the Lord has lead over the years has produced a program that blesses Pepperdine and all those it touches.
+The Boone Center's ability and willingness to go where the Lord has lead over the years has produced a program that blesses Pepperdine and all those it touches.
 The development of Relationship IQ continues to blossom under the current leadership of the Boone Center for the Family Executive Director, Dr. Kelly Haer, and the Relationship IQ Assistant, Dr. Dori Lansbach.